Women & Families

 To combat this inequity, Stephanie helped introduce the bipartisan Paycheck Fairness Act in Congress, which would strengthen the Equal Pay Act and establish stronger workplace protections for women.
 Stephanie has also helped introduce a bill to raise the minimum wage to a livable wage as women make up two-thirds of minimum wage workers.

 Stephanie believes our nation must do more to support women and minority-owned businesses and help combat systemic barriers in our society that often prevent many of these businesses from succeeding.
 That’s why Stephanie passed legislation that increases funding for Women’s Business Centers, helping more women start and grow their own small businesses.

 Stephanie is also working to pass paid family and medical leave because no American should be forced to choose between being there for a child or family member and quitting their job.
 Stephanie also supports measures that make childcare more affordable for more families, along with increased access to early childhood education like Head Start and pre-kindergarten.

-At a time when women’s health care is under attack in Washington, Stephanie is strongly defending the rights of women to make their own health care and family planning decisions free from government intrusion, and she is working to stop attempts to defund Planned Parenthood.
+At a time when women’s health care is under attack in Washington, Stephanie is strongly defending the rights of women to make their own health care and family planning decisions free from government intrusion, and she has consistently stood up to attempts to defund Planned Parenthood.

 Stephanie will also stand up for all families, fighting to strengthen LGBTQ rights by helping to introduce the Equality Act.
 The Equality Act is a bipartisan proposal that would prohibit discrimination based on an individual’s sexual orientation or gender identity in matters of employment, housing, access to public places, federal funding, credit, education and jury service.
 It would also prohibit discrimination on the basis of sex in federal funding and access to public places.